Shōwa era: Defeat and Allied occupation

 With the defeat of the Empire of Japan, the Allied Powers dissolved it and placed the territories under occupation.
 The Soviet Union was made responsible for North Korea, and annexed the Kuril Islands and the southern portion of the island of Sakhalin.
 The United States took responsibility for the rest of Japan's possessions in Oceania and took over South Korea.
 China, meanwhile, plunged back into its civil war, with the Communists in control by 1949.
-General Douglas MacArthur, from the US, was put in charge of the Allied Occupation of Japan as the Supreme Commander of the Allied Powers; he and his staff exerted wide but indirect power, for the decisions were carried out by Japanese officials.
+General Douglas MacArthur, from the US, was put in charge of the Allied Occupation of Japan as the Supreme Commander for the Allied Powers; he and his staff exerted wide but indirect power, for the decisions were carried out by Japanese officials.

 A War Crimes Tribunal, similar to that at Nuremberg, was set up in Tokyo.
 On 3 May 1946, the prosecution began of Japanese military leaders for war crimes.
 Several prominent members of the Japanese cabinet were executed, most notably former Prime Minister Hideki Tojo.
-But the Emperor was neither tried at the Tokyo trials nor dethroned, nor any members of the imperial family.
+But Emperor Hirohito was neither tried at the Tokyo trials nor dethroned, nor any members of the imperial family.
 Instead, under the Post-war Constitution, the Japanese Emperor was reduced to a figurehead nominal monarch without divine characteristics and is forbidden to play a role in politics.

 Douglas MacArthur sought to break the power of the zaibatsu; Japan was democratized and liberalized along American "New Deal" liberal lines.
 Parliamentary party politics was restored.
 Old left-wing organizations such as the Social Democratic Party and the Japanese Communist Party reasserted themselves.
-The first post-war elections were held in 1946, and for the first time, women were allowed to vote.
+The first post-war general election was held in 1946, and for the first time, women were allowed to vote.

 On 3 May 1947, the Constitution of Japan went into effect.
-This changed the Empire of Japan into the State of Japan (Nihon Koku, 日本国) with a liberal democracy.
-Japan's military was disarmed completely and the absoluteness of the emperor was repealed by the Post-war Constitution.
+This changed the Empire of Japan into the State of Japan (Nihon Koku, 日本国) with a liberal democracy (constitutional monarchy and parliamentary system). pre-war Japanese military was disarmed completely and the absoluteness of the Emperor of Japan was repealed by the Post-war Constitution.
 Article 9 turned Japan into a pacifist country without a military.